mickeymaruf/quick-cart/README.md

-# easycart
+# Quick Cart 🛒

-A simple easy to integration cart extension for your website.
+A Faster to integrate and Easy to maintain Cart plugin for your website.